Otumian-empire/swift-python/exercise16.md

 # remove
 set_a.remove(2)  # output-> {3, 4, 5, 6, 8}
 set_a.remove(2)  # error-> KeyError

 ```

 ## Practicals

-Implement your own version of
+Implement a custom version of

     - Intersection
     - Union